Let's Talk in the Classroom (LTIC)

 - How to create an inclusive and safe learning environment

-Note: These resources were developed specifically and are intended for the use of Grade 7/8 teacher participants in the Lets Talk in the Classroom project.
+Note: These resources were explicitly developed and are intended for the use of Grade 7/8 teacher participants in the Lets Talk in the Classroom project.